PussyCat0700/DiVISe/README.md

 # HiFi-GAN: Generative Adversarial Networks for Efficient and High Fidelity Speech Synthesis

+## hyperparameters that cannot change in hifigan
+- num_mels:80
+- hop_size:160 (for 16kHz to stay at 100 frame rate)

 ### Jungil Kong, Jaehyeon Kim, Jaekyoung Bae

 In our [paper](https://arxiv.org/abs/2010.05646),